Effective Date: May 26, 2026

 4.3 The Controller shall provide the Processor with all information and assistance reasonably required to comply with applicable data protection law.

-5.1 The Processor shall notify the Controller without undue delay and, where feasible, no later than 48 hours after becoming aware of a personal data breach affecting data processed on behalf of the Controller.
+5.1 The Processor shall notify the Controller without undue delay after becoming aware of a personal data breach affecting the Subscriber Personal Data.

-5.2 The notification shall include, to the extent available:
+5.2 The notification shall include, to the extent available to the Processor:

 5.3 Where information cannot be provided simultaneously, it may be provided in phases without undue further delay.

-6.1 Where processing involves a transfer of personal data outside the European Economic Area ("EEA"), the Processor shall ensure such transfer is subject to an appropriate safeguard under Chapter V GDPR, including Standard Contractual Clauses (SCCs) as adopted by the European Commission.
+6.1 Where processing of Subscriber Personal Data subject to the GDPR involves a transfer of personal data outside the EEA, the Processor shall ensure such transfer is subject to an appropriate safeguard under Chapter V GDPR, including Standard Contractual Clauses adopted by the European Commission pursuant to Commission Implementing Decision (EU) 2021/914 of 4 June 2021 (“SCCs”).

 7.2 Upon expiry or termination of the Agreement, the Controller shall have 30 days to export any Subscriber Personal Data stored on the dltHub Service.
 Following that 30-day period, the Processor shall, at the Controller's election, either: